BeaglePilot/beaglepilot/reports/report_victor.md

 - Plans for the next period:
     - Set up a Xenomai-patched Linux kernel and test whether there're issues with it as with the RT_PREEMPT one.
-    - Review the possibility of creating a RCOutput code that relies on the eHRPWM instead.
     - Check Andrew's patch with new ideas for I2CDriver.
     - Modify the I2C driver to accept a bus number
+    - Review the RT_PREEMPT issue.
     - Share progresses with I2C sensors.
 Publish material.
 Wire up the 10 DOF boards received and make some tests.
     - Code AP_InertialSensor/AP_InertialSensor_Linux.cpp driver which acts as a front end for multiple hardware drivers
     - Test the new DT (waiting for Anuj)
     - Test all the drivers (needs the DT)
+    - Test GPS hardware.
     - Ideas about the new AP_HAL_Linux (using dedicted threads for each SPI, etc.).
 Discuss in more detail with @tridge.
+    - Review the possibility of creating a RCOutput code that relies on the eHRPWM instead.